jcangas/version_info/README.md

     patch: 0
     author: jcangas

+By default the file is named version_info.yml and stored near the main file with the include VersionIinfo thing.

+Anyway you can change this:
+    module MyProject
+      include VersionInfo
+      VERISION.file_name = '/path/to/my_file.yaml'
+    end

 Note you can put any custom data.
 In order to get the version tag, VersionInfo reserve some special keys for use as the "segments" of the version tag: